 The FDA has announced several manufacturers’ recalls, and issued a Safety Communication in 2014, warning the public about adverse events linked to hernia mesh.

-Why Beacon Legal Group Should Be Your Attorney
+Why Beacon Legal Group Should Be Personal Injury Your Attorney

-BLG maintains a team of specially trained professionals to guide you through your hernia mesh lawsuit.
-You may be entitled to compensation for medical expenses, lost wages, permanent impairments suffered, pain and suffering, and even punitive damages were appropriate.
+BLG maintains a team of specially trained professionals to guide you through your hernia mesh personal injury lawsuit.
+You may be entitled to compensation for medical expenses, lost wages, permanent impairments suffered, pain and suffering, and even punitive damages where appropriate.

 BLG Fees and Costs